kurkii/birdfetch/README.md

 # birdfetch
-system information fetcher made in Go
+system information fetcher for birds made in Go

 # how to coompile
 requirements: Go